vijayarangan-s/code-challenge/README.md

-# Code Challenge:
+# Task Completed

-## Introduction:
-Welcome to the React Developer Technical Assessment!
-This test is designed to evaluate your proficiency in building React applications using a modern stack, including Redux Toolkit, Vite, React Router and TurboRepo.
-We have prepared a set of tasks and questions that cover a spectrum of skills, ranging from fundamental concepts to more advanced topics.

-### Tasks:
-Complete the provided tasks to demonstrate your ability to work with React, Redux Toolkit, Vite, and TurboRepo.
-Adjust the complexity based on your experience level.

-### Questions:
-Answer the questions to showcase your understanding of the underlying concepts and best practices associated with the technologies in use.

-### Time Limit:
-This assessment is designed to take approximately 1 hour to complete.
-Please manage your time effectively.

-### Setup the reporsitory:
-Make sure you have pnpm installed<br>
-Install dependencies with `pnpm`<br>
-Run the project with `turbo run dev` or `pnpm run dev`

-### prerequisite:
-Start the test by Forking this repository, and complete the following tasks:<br>
+---
 ## Task 1:
 Assignment: Use the `api` found in `App.tsx` to make a request and fetch a list of all Pokémon.<br>
-Question 1: How did you manage to fetch the list and what tool did you use?<br>
+### Question 1: How did you manage to fetch the list and what tool did you use?<br>
+### Answer:
+> Tool Used: I used the fetch API to make an HTTP GET request to retrieve the list of Pokémon.
+The fetch API is a native JavaScript API for making network requests and is widely supported and easy to use for basic API calls.

-Question 2: What steps would you take to future improve this?<br>
+### Question 2: What steps would you take to future improve this?<br>
+### Answer:
+> I create a custom hook with handling api calls, Pagination,caching mechanisms like state management with reux toolkit and server side rendering.

 commit the code as `task-1`<br>